vivqu/vivqu.github.io/_posts/2024-03-10-office-design.md

 > I think it's a fantastic exercise, not just in how easy this kind of fabrication can be but also in the perspective it lends your brain when you walk into the space you have replicated.
 Seriously, you should consider walking around your apartment or your house measuring all the rooms and making yourself a model of it.
 You will learn more than you think.
 >
-> -- Adam Savage, _Tested_
+> — Adam Savage, _Tested_

 <br />
 # Storage wall & maker space

 We desperately needed some bookshelf space in the office.
-Our book collection is actually pretty modest right now--we donated a lot of our books when we moved abroad and never built our library back up once we came back.
+Our book collection is actually pretty modest right now—we donated a lot of our books when we moved abroad and never built our library back up once we came back.
 Now that there is proper shelving in our office, I'm definitely tempted to expand our collection.

 <br />
 ![book-shelf](/assets/img/posts/office-design/book-shelf.JPG)
 <br />

 I mostly keep serious books in the office.
 Topics include things like software design, engineering, language learning, philosophy, and the craft of writing.
-Our fun books--fantasy, science fiction, manga, silly romance, and more--are stored in our living room bookshelves instead.
+Our fun books—fantasy, science fiction, manga, silly romance, and more—are stored in our living room bookshelves instead.
 This is both for theoretical and practical reasons.
 The seriousness of the books lends a more focused and academic atmosphere to the office.
 Also, we do need to use these books as reference for work purposes so it's nice to have them close by.

 We use [library-grade bookends](https://www.thelibrarystore.com/product/cn66-02050/bookends) (thanks to Christopher Butler's recommendation).
 I have also filled out the shelves with ceramics that I've made myself.